viko42/trustless-brc20-monitor/README.md

 # Token Price Monitoring - AI Generated project

-This project enables monitoring of BRC-20 tokens for price changes and sends alerts via WhatsApp.
+This project enables monitoring of BRC-20 tokens for price changes and sends alerts via WhatsApp using [Twilio](https://www.twilio.com/docs/autopilot/channels/whatsapp#maincontent).
 It fetches token price data from contracts and compares the prices at different intervals to detect significant drops in real-time or over a one-hour period.

 ## Table of Contents